JefferyLiu6/Machine_Learning_From_Scratch/README.md

 ## 📌 Introduction
 This repository contains implementations of fundamental machine learning algorithms **from scratch** using Python and NumPy.
 Each algorithm is organized into separate modules, making it easy to understand and modify.

-## 🚀 Implemented Algorithms
-This repository includes the following machine learning algorithms:

 ### 🔷 Supervised Learning
 - **Linear Regression** (`linear_regression/LR.py`)
 - **Logistic Regression** (`logistic_regression/LR.py`)